If you’re a mechanic or a car repair enthusiast, then you’ve probably seen the P0440 code before. But what does it mean, and how can you fix it?

-A widespread diagnostic mistake with the P0440 code is to start too advanced troubleshooting.
-There is a high chance that there is no problem with the EVAP system – someone maybe just forgot to shut off the car engine while refueling the car or forgot to tighten the fuel cap properly after refueling.
+A common diagnostic mistake with the P0440 code is to boot into advanced troubleshooting.
+There is a good chance that there is no problem with the EVAP system – maybe someone just forgot to turn off the car engine when refueling the car or forgot to tighten the cap properly after refueling.

 This trouble code is also very similar to the P0442 code.

 Diagnosing the P0440 code can sometimes be quite easy if you just know where to start.
 Here is a short list of how a professional mechanic would diagnose the P0440 code.

 - Connect a Diagnostic Scanner and check for any related trouble codes.
 Make sure the trouble code is not stored by mistake while refueling.

 - Check that the gas cap is tightened properly and that the O-ring is fine.

 - Check the EVAP purge solenoid.
 Ensure the line is sealed when it is closed, and make sure it’s working by testing it with 12 volts and ground.

 - Check if the ECU is sending any signal to the EVAP purge solenoid.
 See a more in-depth guide on how to do it here: P0445.